 - Water Heater Age

 The average life span of a residential water heater with correct upkeep is 10–12 years.
-Despite the fact that your outdated water heater isn’t having an issue, it’s an increased concern of a harmful leak.
+Despite the fact that your water heater isn’t having an issue, it could be at an increased concern of a harmful leak.

 If you’re not certain of your water heater’s age, inspect the ID on the heater.
 This indicates the manufacturing date and serial number.